mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/release/mcrl22lps.rst

 in the directory examples of the mCRL2 repository.

 For certain inputs, :ref:`tool-mcrl22lps` can take a large amount of time.
-In some cases it will not terminate, for instance with a non terminating rewrite rules.
+In some cases it will not terminate, for instance with non terminating rewrite rules.
 The following options can be used to speed up the linearisation, at the expense of a less readable result.